biomejs/website/src/content/blog/biome-v1-9.md

 biome check --graphql-formatter-enabled=false --css-linter-enabled=false
 ```

+Special thanks to [Võ Hoàng Long @vohoanglong0107](https://github.com/vohoanglong0107) for implementing most of the features related to GraphQL.

 ### Search command

 The `biome search` command allows you to search in your project using GritQL syntax.